 - Police Scotland

 - Representing care experienced children & young people in police custody: A good practice guide

 - Scottish Children Reporter Administration

-- Centre for Youth and Criminal Justice (CYCJ).
-(2015).
-A Guide to Youth Justice in Scotland: Early and Effective Intervention.
+- CYCJ.
+(2020a).
+A Guide to Youth Justice in Scotland: policy, practice and legislation: Early and Effective Intervention & Diversion from Prosecution.
 Glasgow: CYCJ.